-In this paper we describe and illustrate a six steps evolutionary approach towards workflow process redesign.
-Our contribution in this paper focuses on the first three steps leading to suggesting applicable best practices.
-This suggestion will already help redesign novices with the creation of redesign alternatives.
-We introduced a formal process definition suitable for modelling realistic, complex business processes.
+In this paper we describe and illustrate an evolutionary approach towards workflow process redesign.
+Our contribution in this paper focuses on the first two steps of the approach leading to the proposal of the applicable best practices.
+This proposal will already help redesign novices with the creation of redesign alternatives.
+We introduce a formal process definition suitable for modelling realistic, complex business processes.
 Our process measures have a clear and unambiguous meaning because of their formal notation.
 Furthermore, our process measures are directly related to the redesign best practices with condition statements.

 Our current work holds limitations that we will be addressing in the future.
-One direction for future research is the extension of the current process definition, for instance with performance information about historic process instantiations, to be able to set up condition statements for all redesign best practices (steps 1, 2 and 3).
-Another important direction will be the exact place in the process model where a suitable best practice should be applied and the derivation of the alternative model (step 4).
+One direction for future research is the extension of the current process definition, for instance with performance data about historic process instantiations, to be able to set up condition statements for all redesign best practices (steps 1 and 2).
+In [3] we argue that performance information from a real process (collected in event logs which are derived from the execution of, for instance, a BPM system) may be used for this.
+However, at this point in time, existing BPM systems provide limited support for this log-based analysis.

+Another important direction will be the exact place in the process model where a suitable best practice should be applied and the derivation of the alternative model (step 3).
+The simulation of an alternative model to obtain its performance may be based on data (event logs) derived from the actual process.
+Log-based extension of a process model with a new aspect or perspective (e.g., enriching the model with performance data) is part of the process mining research [4] (step 4).

 We also aim at automating our approach with a highly interactive redesign tool.
-In addition to merely generating process alternatives on the basis of an existing model, such a tool will be able to process the preferences of the redesigner for a subset of the alternatives to continue its search for a satisfying design (steps 5 and 6).
+In addition to merely generating process alternatives on the basis of an existing model, such a tool will be able to process the preferences of the redesigner for a subset of the alternatives to continue its search for a satisfactory design.
 The interaction with the redesigner and the advanced support will hopefully make our tool a truly "intelligent" system for BPR.